 What's the cheapest RAMS software for a sole trader?

 It depends on how many documents you write.
 For one or two RAMS a month, RapidRAMS at roughly fifteen pounds per document is cheapest because you only pay when you draft one.
-For regular monthly work, The Site Book at thirty pounds a month flat covers unlimited documents plus the full CDM suite - CPP, COSHH, inductions, worker sign-off - so the per-document cost collapses as soon as you pass two documents a month.
+For regular monthly work, The Site Book Pro is £39/month, or £360/year if paid annually, and covers unlimited documents plus the full CDM suite - CPP, COSHH, inductions, worker sign-off.

 Do I need full RAMS software if I work alone?